Christian Bethancourt Player Props: Rays vs. Mariners

-On Saturday, Christian Bethancourt (.333 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 7:15 PM ET.
+On Sunday, Christian Bethancourt (.286 batting average in his past 10 games, with three doubles and four RBI) and the Tampa Bay Rays play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 4:10 PM ET.

-In his previous appearance, he collected two extra-base hits (3-for-5 with two doubles and an RBI) against the Mariners.
+In his previous game, he racked up two extra-base hits (3-for-5 with two doubles and an RBI) against the Mariners.

 Christian Bethancourt Game Info & Props vs. the Mariners